 Zambia has one of the highest malnutrition rates in all of Africa (the average for sub-Saharan Africa is currently 22 per cent).
 The 2022 Global Hunger Index describes the situation in Zambia as “serious” with 31 per cent of the people being undernourished.
 Almost one third (32.3 per cent) of children under five suffer from stunting, some six per cent of children die before they reach the age of five.
 The 2022 Global Hunger Index ranks Zambia 108th out of 121 countries with sufficient data.

 There are few other countries with such pronounced income disparities as Zambia, which has a Gini co-efficient of 57.
-What is more, any development progress achieved is cancelled out by the country’s rapid population growth (three per cent in 2017).
+What is more, much of the development progress achieved is cancelled out by the country’s rapid population growth (2.9 per cent in 2020).

-The wide prevalence of HIV in Zambia is a huge issue; more than one in ten adults between the ages of 15 and 49 are infected.
-The epidemic cut average life expectancy to just 41 years in the late 1990s.
-The availability of antiretroviral therapy has since brought it back up to 62 years.
+More than one in ten adults between the ages of 15 and 49 are infected with the HI virus.
+The epidemic cut average life expectancy to just 43 years in the late 1990s.
+The availability of antiretroviral therapy – mainly provided under US development cooperation – has since brought it back up to 64 years.
 Young people, however, are still at particular risk, as they are often not sufficiently well-informed about HIV and AIDS.

 The situation for women and girls

 Women's social and legal position is still strongly dictated by tradition, in rural areas and also elsewhere.
 Although gender equality is enshrined in the constitution, social change is slow in coming.

 Many girls leave school early because they are pregnant.
 The COVID-19 pandemic has exacerbated the situation.
 Domestic and sexual violence against women and girls is widespread.
 The government is striving to tackle this violence and the oppression of women with the help of fast track courts, for example, however these measures are not enough by far.